-Continuous delivery is one of those software development buzzwords that you may have heard before but aren’t really sure what it means to you.
+Continuous delivery is one of those software development buzzwords you may have heard before but aren’t sure what it means..
 As with many buzzwords, however, behind the term is often a great idea that can produce massive benefits for your business.

 What Is Continuous Delivery?

-Simply put, continuous delivery (CD) is an approach to software development in which the software is available to be released to production at any time.
+Simply put, continuous delivery (CD) is an approach to software development in which the software can be released to production anytime.
 As such, CD prioritizes having a stable, functioning product at all times over building new features, and usually requires close coordination between team members and automation of various steps in the software delivery process.

-Continuous delivery can be seen as a natural extension of the practice of continuous integration (CI), which requires software developers to frequently merge their changes with a larger shared code base.
-In the effort to find bugs and errors as soon as possible, CI/CD usually involves automated testing, such as unit tests and integration tests, to see if the new code is compatible with the code base.
+Continuous delivery can be seen as a natural extension of continuous integration (CI) practice, which requires software developers to merge their changes with a larger shared code base frequently.
+To find bugs and errors as soon as possible, CI/CD usually involves automated testing, such as unit tests and integration tests, to see if the new code is compatible with the code base.

-Another software development practice, continuous deployment, takes the idea of continuous delivery even further.
-With continuous deployment, all changes are added to the software’s production version once they have passed the automated tests.
+Another software development practice, continuous deployment, takes continuous delivery even further.
+Continuous deployment adds all changes to the software’s production version once they have passed the automated tests.
 With continuous delivery, however, the changes are available, but not automatically required, to be added to production.

 Pros and Cons of Continuous Delivery

-There are a number of benefits to practicing continuous delivery and continuous integration that have boosted their popularity among businesses.
+There are several benefits to practicing continuous delivery and continuous integration that have boosted their popularity among businesses.

-- For one, continuous delivery allows development teams to make improvements to either their release speed or their release quality.
-Developers can add new features, improvements and fixes faster, or they can release a more refined finished product with fewer bugs.
+- For one, continuous delivery allows development teams to improve either their release speed or their release quality.
+Developers can add new features, improvements, and fixes faster or release a refined finished product with fewer bugs.

 - Secondly, continuous delivery can simplify the software development process and the lives of your development team.
-By emphasizing polished features and bug-free code that is available for anyone to examine, developers require less oversight and fewer meetings.
-CD also encourages developers to tackle one task at a time and to fully complete and commit to their solution before moving forward, which helps them to better focus on their work.
-This means that the development life cycle is less stressed and intense on the whole.
+By emphasizing polished features and bug-free code available for anyone to examine, developers require less oversight and fewer meetings.
+Continuous Delivery also encourages developers to tackle one task at a time and to fully complete and commit to their solution before moving forward, which helps them to focus better on their work.
+Simplification means that the development life cycle is less stressed and intense.

-- Finally, practicing continuous delivery can make companies more competitive because it improves teamwork and streamlines the development process.
-Developers can receive immediate feedback from automated testing and fast feedback from users, because the end product will be released more quickly.
-In an era when so many companies are relying on continuous delivery, not doing so can put you at a substantial disadvantage.
+- Finally, continuous delivery can make companies more competitive because it improves teamwork and streamlines development.
+Developers can receive immediate feedback from automated testing and fast feedback from users because the end product will be released more quickly.
+In an era when so many companies rely on continuous delivery, not doing so can put you at a substantial disadvantage.

-Perhaps the largest drawback to continuous delivery is that it is not easy to do.
-Implementing CD for your development team means that you must create and administer automated tests for your production environment, which is a significant startup cost.
-There is also a substantial learning curve involved that will require developers to adjust to a new way of thinking and perhaps be trained in new technologies and practices.
+Perhaps the most significant drawback to continuous delivery is that it is not easy to do.
+Implementing continuous delivery for your development team means creating an administering automated tests for your production environment, which is a high startup cost.
+A substantial learning curve will also require developers to adjust to a new way of thinking and perhaps training in new technologies and practices.

 Best Practices for Continuous Delivery

-The CD pipeline involves a number of stages — including coding, commits, building, unit testing, integration and production — that must each be aligned with the CD ethos through various tools and technologies.
-It pushes you to look for ways to automate more manual processes and eliminate any bottlenecks that may arise throughout the production pipeline.
+The continuous delivery pipeline involves several stages — including coding, commits, building, unit testing, integration, and production — that must each be aligned with the CD ethos through various tools and technologies.